yadutaf/Weathermap-archive/bin/Readme.md

 ## Roll you own backup

-You may add custom rules to this folder.
+### Weathermap updated every 5 mins

+Most weathermaps are updated every 5 mins.
+This is why we provide an helper structure for this case.
+You may add a custom rule the 5min.d/ subfolder.
 Main script expects an output of the form :

 ```